Should I shave my collie in the summer

 Causes of shaving a collie in the summer

 Shaving a Border collie in the summer can cause skin issues due to the high ultraviolet rays that hit directly on the collie’s skin.
-If you trim your Border collie’s hair completely, hairs grown time would be thick and in the form of mats.
+If you trim your Border collie’s hair completely, the hairs grown over time would be thick and in the form of mats.
 Those newly grown hairs would be improper.
 It is ok to trim slightly to maintain your Border collie’s shape, but full shaving of hairs is never recommended.

 Grooming instead of shaving